-Laws vary town by town, zone by zone.
+Zoning bylaws are different in each zone of each town.
 Please check in with your local planning board about what is allowed on your property.
 A blog post on what to know before buying land for your tiny house, and how to speak with your planning board is here.
 Massachusetts-specific info is here.

 Our complete, turnkey tiny houses on wheels are certified by the RVIA, so they are legally considered RVs.
 They can be parked anywhere an RV can be parked.

 We offer services assisting with zoning and planning for multiple-house projects, like developments, campgrounds and hotels.
 Contact us for more information regarding multiple-house projects.

 Do you offer financing?

 Yes!
 Buyers of our RVIA-certified tiny houses on wheels have three options for financing: Adams Community Bank for tiny house financing within Berkshire County, Lightstream for an RV loan anywhere in the US, or seeking an RV or Personal Loan through your own bank.
 More info is on our Tiny House Financing page.
 Please contact us for more information on tiny house financing.

 DIY tiny house shells and frames cannot be RVIA-certified because they are not finished in our shop, so they cannot be financed with a Tiny House or RV loan, but can be financed with a personal loan.